Star Wars: Knights of the Old Republic: Remake

 In September 2021, Knights of the Old Republic — Remake, a graphically updated remake of the original game, was announced as in development by Aspyr in collaboration with Sony Interactive Entertainment, for PlayStation 5.
 It will be a timed console exclusive for PlayStation 5 before releasing on other platforms.
-On the remake's development, lead producer Ryan Treadwell wrote: "We’re rebuilding it from the ground up with the latest tech to match the groundbreaking standard of innovation established by the original, all while staying true to its revered story".
+On the remake's development, lead producer Ryan Treadwell wrote: "We're rebuilding it from the ground up with the latest tech to match the groundbreaking standard of innovation established by the original, all while staying true to its revered story".
 Several individuals who worked on the original game are returning for the remake, such as former BioWare developers and Jennifer Hale (reprising her role of Bastila).
 However, certain original cast members have since been deceased or will not be returning, such as Tom Kane who has retired for medical reasons.
 Little information was otherwise revealed about the project.

 In July 2022, Bloomberg reported that the remake has been "delayed indefinitely" after Aspyr "abruptly fired the game's art director and design director".
 Bloomberg stated that this occurred after the vertical slice demo was shown to production partners Sony and Lucasfilm – Aspyr's studio heads put the project on hold as the demo gameplay "wasn't where they wanted it to be [...], according to two people who were in the meeting".
-The remake may not be released until 2025, per Bloomberg's sources, instead of its intended 2022 release.
+The remake was speculated not be released until 2025, per Bloomberg's sources, instead of its intended 2022 release, though neither release date ultimately came to pass.
 In August 2022, Aspyr was reportedly removed from the project and replaced by Saber Interactive, which along with Aspyr is owned by Embracer Group.
 In September 2023, Kotaku reported that 2021 teaser trailer for the remake has been "hidden" on the "official YouTube channel" and the majority of social media posts "from the original 2021 PlayStation Showcase had also been deleted" which sparked speculation on the status of the remake.
 In response, Sony stated that the delisting occurred because the music license expired.
 By February 2024, Embracer Group planned to sell off Saber in a US$500 million deal.
 Saber is anticipated to continue developing Knights of the Old Republic - Remake as a privately owned firm.
+Mad Head Games, which previously worked on Hellraiser: Revival, is developing the game under Saber.

-Other games
+Related games

+Star Wars: Galaxy of Heroes

 Select characters from the series have also made a non-canon appearance in the mobile turn-based role-playing game Star Wars: Galaxy of Heroes, released on iOS and Android in November 2015, also published by Electronic Arts.
-While most of the game's playable characters come from the mainstream Star Wars continuity that Lucasfilm established under The Walt Disney Company, several characters from the Knights of the Old Republic series are also included, since Electronic Arts is responsible for both Heroes and Knights.
+While most of the game's playable characters come from the mainstream Star Wars continuity that Lucasfilm established under the Walt Disney Company, several characters from the Knights of the Old Republic series are also included, since Electronic Arts is responsible for both Heroes and Knights.